 CDL Medication Use: Don’t be Disqualified!

-If you’ve been denied a CDL medical examiner’s certificate because of medication use, you may still be able to be medically qualified to drive.
+If you’re an interstate driver, and have been denied a CDL medical examiner’s certificate because of medication use, you may still be able to be medically qualified to drive.
 As President of the largest network of DOT Certified Medical Examiners, I frequently get calls from drivers who have been disqualified for medication use.
-Unfortunately, this almost always causes a major disruption in the driver’s ability to making a living, and the sad part is that most of the time, it was done in error.
+Unfortunately, this almost always causes a major disruption in the driver’s ability to making a living, and the sad part is that most of the time, it was avoidable.

-There are only 2 times when medication use is always disqualifying.
-If you are using Methadone or a Schedule I drug such as marijuana, peyote or another medication on the long Schedule I list of drugs that are never prescribed, then yes, you will always be disqualified from driving a commercial vehicle.
-These specific medications are in a special group called “Absolute Disqualifiers”.
+There are very few times when medication use is always disqualifying.
+When an interstate driver is using a Schedule I drug such as marijuana, peyote or another medication on the long Schedule I list of drugs, it is always disqualifying.
+Schedule 1 drugs are never prescribed, and are in a special group called “Absolute Disqualifiers”.
 This means there are no exceptions whatsoever to this rule.
-To make it absolutely clear, there is NO exception to this rule, including medical or legal recreational use of marijuana or religious based ritual use of peyote.
-The only way around this is to stop using Methadone or a Schedule 1 drug.
-You might have noticed that Chantix is no longer an absolute disqualifier.
-It now falls into a category of medications that we will discuss in Part 2 of this blog.
+To make it absolutely clear, there is NO exception to this rule, including medical, prescription, or legal recreational use of marijuana or religious based ritual use (such as use of peyote or any other schedule 1 drug).
+The only way around this is to stop using a Schedule 1 drug.
+You might have noticed that Chantix and Methadone are no longer absolute disqualifiers.
+Drivers taking Chantix or Methadone can be qualified to drive.
+These 2 medications now fall into a category of medications that we will discuss in Part 2 of this blog.

-Keep in mind that if a driver is using any drug to treat a disqualifying medical condition, it will be the medical condition that will cause the driver to be disqualified, not the medication being taken.
-An example would be a driver taking methadone for opioid addiction.
-If the driver’s medication was switched to saboxone, the driver would still be disqualified because they are still in treatment for opioid addiction.
-If a driver was taking methadone for pain relief, the driver would be disqualified for taking methadone but could change to another medication such as saboxone and be qualified to drive, even though saboxone is usually used to treat opioid addition.
+With the exception of when a Schedule 1 drug is being taken, when a driver is using a prescribed drug to treat a disqualifying medical condition, it will be the medical condition that will cause the driver to be disqualified, not the medication being taken.
+An example would be a driver taking medication for opioid addiction.
+The driver would be disqualified because it is assumed that the driver are still in treatment for opioid addiction rather than being in “remission”.

-For drivers taking medications that have serious side effects to safe driving, even medications where FMCSA guidance is that the driver be disqualified, there is a process that medical examiners should take that greatly increases the chance the driver can be issued a medical examiner’s certificate.
+For drivers taking medications that have serious side effects to safe driving, even medications where FMCSA guidance is that the driver be disqualified, there case by case evaluation process should greatly increase the chance the driver can be issued a medical examiner’s certificate.
 We will discuss that in our next blog: CDL Medication Use: Don’t be Disqualified!

 Michael Megehee, DC NRCME President